SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 Bootstrap's grid system also comes with a variety of classes to better align columns vertically & horizontally within rows.

 Vertical alignment can be achieved using a `align-items-*` class on the row or `align-self-*` classes on each column.
-Copy the following pieces of code into `index.html` and see how it renders on the browser.
-Note that the `style` attribute has only been defined create a distinction between the different divs.
+Copy the following pieces of code into `index.html` just right after your previous `.container` tag, before the `<script>` tags, and see how it renders on the browser.

+Note that the `style` attribute has only been defined to create a distinction between the different divs.

 ![task 2d screenshot](screenshots/task_2d.png?raw=true)